xFutte/futte-bankhack/README.md

 ## Hacking script
 NoPixel inspired hacking script by xFutte.
-It is no longer maintained but is still pretty decent.
+It is no longer maintained but is still pretty good.

 ### Features